sunoru/splatoon-privas/src/privas/common/rules.md

-Example descriptions of a rule for private battles.
-If specific language code isn't found, this file would be the default one.
+## Common Priva.

+Nothing special but a common private battle room which will log your battles.